-I hope you all have a great weekend and look forward to seeing you in our French Market shop again soon.
+We wish you a good weekend and hope you enjoy the tennis.
+We all look forward to seeing you in our French Market shop again soon.